 - Use their positions or offices to influence or interfere with an election;

 UF employees who wish to assist or contribute to a campaign may do so on their personal time, but may not do so on University time.
 There is not a need for those individuals to complete an outside activities form unless they assume an official role in a campaign or are, themselves, running for office.
 If an employee wishes to assist a campaign during what would normally be their normal working hours, they must request, and have approved, the use of vacation time per normal departmental processes.

-Certain areas of the campus, such as the Plaza of the Americas, are open for public speech, including political speech.
-Speech activities in these areas are encouraged, and may be conducted within UF’s reasonable regulations that ensure activities do not interfere with University work and do not create unsafe conditions or violations of law.
+Outdoor areas of the campus are open for public speech, including political speech.
+Speech activities may be conducted consistent with UF’s reasonable regulations that ensure activities do not interfere with University work and do not create unsafe conditions or violations of law.

 When making public statements, speaking with the media, or using social media, UF employees are encouraged to be clear they are expressing personal opinions–and not speaking in their official roles or on behalf of the University, especially when engaging in political speech or political activities.

 UF employees wishing to run for public office must do the following: